intel/kvm-multios/documentation/ubuntu_vm.md

         $ apt list --installed | grep linux-image-$(uname-a)
         linux-image-x.y.z-aaaa-bbbbb-ccccc/now x.y-aaa-bbb amd64 [installed,local]

-For Intel kernel overlay installed from Intel PPA release, kernel name would be per "x.y.z-intel" format where x.y.z is the platform required kernel version.
+For Intel kernel overlay installed from Intel PPA release, kernel package name and version could be as per example below where x.y.z is the platform required kernel package and aabbccdd is the exact kernel package version required.
 Also, "local" would not be found in "apt list --installed" output.

 Example of host with kernel installed from Intel PPA release as per BSP guide:
         $ uname -r